DerelictOrg/DerelictTheora/README.md

 A dynamic binding to [libtheora][1] version 1.1 for the D Programming Language.

-Please see the [Derelict documentation][2], for information on how to build DerelictTheora and load libtheora at run time.
+Please see the sections on [Compiling and Linking][2] and [The Derelict Loader][3], in the Derelict documentation, for information on how to build DerelictTheora and load libtheora at run time.
 In the meantime, here's some sample code.

 ```D
 // Import all of the libtheora modules